ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 It is the responsibility of the Attester who creates the CMW collection to ensure that the contents of the collection are integrity-protected.
 The designer of the attestation technology is typically in charge of ensuring that the security properties are met, not the user of the conceptual message wrapper.
 In particular, when a CMW is used to carry multiple Evidence messages for a composite device or layered attestation, there should be strong binding between the Evidence messages within the collection.
-This is to prevent attacks where Evidence from a subverted part of the device is replaced by Evidence from a separate non-subverted device.
+This binding is needed to prevent attacks where Evidence from a subverted part of the device is replaced by Evidence from a separate non-subverted device.
 The binding of Evidence messages should be some form of attestation.
 For example, key material used to sign/bind an entire CMW collection should be attestation key material handled as described in {{Section 12.1 of -rats-arch}}.
 The binding does not necessarily have to be a signature over the CMW collection, it might also be achieved through identifiers, cross-linking, signing or hashing between the members of the collection.